DataDog/datadog-ci/src/commands/lambda/README.md

 ### AWS Credentials

-You must have valid [AWS credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) configured with access to the Lambda and CloudWatch services where you are running `datadog-ci lambda`.
+You must have valid [AWS credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) configured with access to the Lambda and CloudWatch services where you are running any `datadog-ci lambda` command.

 ### Environment variables